-The holidays are nearly here and pet sitters can be a big help when you plan vacations with or without your dog.
+When the holidays or business travel rolls around, pet sitters can be a big help when you plan vacations with or without your dog or cat.
 Many of us will travel to visit family and friends, have folks visit, or spend vacation time away from home.
 Time off from work and a change of routine offers humans much-needed stress relief.
 But the same is not always true for furry family members.

 Good vacation plans depends on the individual pet, and your special circumstances.
 Does your dog love meeting new people, hide, or become hyper around strangers?
 Perhaps Chance the cat enjoys riding in the car but your brother’s dog hates kitties, or Grandma is allergic.
 Are pets more comfortable at a kennel, away from your nephew’s hair-pulling fingers?
 Or does your pet go on a hunger strike if boarded?